thinkbigthings/seebie/README.md

-# Seebie Project
+# Seebie - Sleep Analysis Tool

-This is a sleep diary app.
+This is a project to record and analyze your sleep.

 ## Setup